 I love zucchini and I love eggplants.
-Why not mix the two and make the best ever gluten free zucchini fritters with eggplant out of them.
-We all love pancakes and these are a savoury pancake of sorts.
+Why not mix the two and make the best ever gluten free zucchini fritters with eggplant out of them?
+We all love pancakes and these are a savoury pancakes of sorts.
 I tend to whip them up every few days and the family loves them.
 I love the fact that they are so easy to make and everyone enjoys them.
 What’s not to like about that, right?

 Ingredients for Gluten Free Zucchini Fritters